Tech lobbying powerhouse set to open doors in Washington

 "It is the Internet's decentralized and open model that has unleashed unprecedented entrepreneurialism," said Beckerman.
 "Policymakers must understand that the preservation of that freedom is essential to the vitality of the Internet itself and the resulting economic prosperity."

 Google and Facebook are among the companies that have been steadily ramping up spending on lobbying the federal government.
-Older tech companies, like Microsoft, have long been active in Washington.
+Older tech companies, like Microsoft (MSFT.O), have long been active in Washington.

 Google, which is being investigated by antitrust regulators in the United States and Europe, has lobbied officials at the Federal Trade Commission, the Federal Communications Commission and the Department of Commerce, according to disclosure forms.